endevver/mt-plugin-userexport/README.md

 The resulting comma-separated file can be imported and analyzed with Numbers or Excel or other spreadsheet application!

+Notice that the options chosen to create the exported data is saved, so the next time you need to export your preferences are re-used!

 # Acknowledgements

 This plugin was commissioned by Endevver to Dan Wolfgang of uiNNOVATIONS.